 • Look at your camera rather than your screen as much as possible.
 This will help to better simulate eye contact with your interviewer.

-• Just as you would for an in-person interview, pay close attention to your body language and positioning.
-Sit up straight, do not cross your arms of position yourself in a closed off manner, avoid fidgeting or frequent movements.
+• Just as an in-person interview, be mindful of your body language and positioning.
+Sit up straight, do not cross your arms or position yourself in a closed off manner, and avoid fidgeting or frequent movements.

 PHONE